-- Position the assembled Drive Housing and Gear Case on a table, or fixture, so that the open end of the gear case is oriented up, and the pinion is down. - 2.
-Lubricate the Gear Case O-ring (26) with a thin film of O-ring lubricant and position it in the groove in the bearing bore of the Gear Case (24).

-- If required, press the Gear Frame Bearings (16, 21) onto the Gear Frame (15).
-The rear bearing (16) is usually pressed on first.
-Take care to press on the INNER race of these bearings when pressing them on to the shaft. - Place the Offset Gear Pinion (22) onto the shaft of the Gear Frame (15). - Install the Offset Gear Pinion Retainer (23) in the groove on the Gear Frame (15) taking care not to over expand the ring while placing it on the shaft.
-Make sure the Offset Gear Pinion Retainer is fully seated in the groove before moving on to the next step. - Position the Gear Frame Assembly by locating the outer race of the small bearing in the bearing seat in the Offset Gear Case (24).
-Care must be taken not to damage the O-ring in the Offset Gear Case during this operation. - 7.
-Lubricate the O-rings for the Intermediate Gear Case (12,13) with O-ring Lubricant and install on the Intermediate Gear Case. - Set the Intermediate Gear Case (11) on the Offset Gear Case (24) making certain the punch marks on both Gear Cases are aligned. - 9.
-Install the Drain Plugs (14) in the Intermediate Gear Case.
-Tighten to 5 to 10 ft-lbs (6.8 to 13.6 Nm) of torque. - 10.
-Fill the Intermediate Gear Case, through the exposed open end, with 55 ml (1.9 fl.oz.) of 80W90 gear oil.
+- Position the assembled Drive Housing and Gear Case on a table, or fixture, so that the open end of the Gear Case is oriented up, and the Pinion is down. - Lubricate the Gear Case O-rings (12, 13) with a thin film of O-ring lubricant and position them in the grooves in the bearing bore of the Gear Case. - If required, press the Gear Frame Bearings (16, 21) onto the Gear Frame (15).
+Rear Bearing (16) is usually pressed on first.
+Take care to press on the INNER race of these bearings when pressing them on to the shaft - 4.
+Place the Offset Gear Pinion (22) onto the shaft of the Gear Frame Assembly (15). - Install the Rotor Pinion Retainer (23) in the groove on the rotor shaft taking care not to overexpand the ring while placing it on the shaft.
+Make sure the Rotor Pinion Retainer is fully seated in the groove before moving on to the next step. - Position the Gear Frame Assembly by locating the outer race of the small bearing in the bearing seat in the Offset Gear Case (24).
+Care must be taken not to damage the O-ring in the Offset Gear Case during this operation. - Lubricate the O-rings for the Intermediate Gear Case (12,13) with O-ring Lubricant and install on the Intermediate Gear Case. - 8.
+Set the Intermediate Gear Case on the Offset Gear Case making certain the punch marks on both Gear Cases are aligned. - Install the Drain Plugs (14) in the Intermediate Gear Case. - Fill the Intermediate Gear Case, through the exposed open end, with 55 ml (1.9 fl.oz.) of 80W90 gear oil.
 Do not overfill.

-Assembly of Motor Housing
+Assembly of the Motor Housing

-- Before installing the Motor Assembly (8), coat the O-rings on the motor assembly and the inside of the Motor Housing bore with O-ring lubricant.
+- Before installing the Motor Assembly (8), coat the O-rings on the Motor Assembly and the inside of the Motor Housing bore with O-ring lubricant.
 Position the Motor Housing with the main bore opening in the vertical position.
-Carefully slide the motor assembly down into the housing, with the geared shaft pointing out.
-It is important to slide the motor assembly in as straight as possibly to prevent a cut O-ring.
-When properly seated in the motor housing the front exhaust passage, in the housing, should be completely visible. - Set the Motor Housing assembly on the assembled Offset Gear Case and Drive Housing assembly, making certain the punch marks on the Intermediate Gear Case (11) are aligned with those on the Motor Housing Assembly. - Fill the fluid reservoir at the back of the motor housing with 7 ml (0.24 fl.oz.) of 80W90 hypoid gear oil.
+Carefully slide the Motor Assembly down into the housing, with the geared shaft pointing out.
+It is important to slide the Motor Assembly in as straight as possibly to prevent a cut O-ring.
+When properly seated in the Motor Housing the front exhaust passage, in the housing, should be completely visible. - Set the Motor Housing assembly on the assembled Offset Gear Case and Drive Housing assembly, making certain the punch marks on the Intermediate Gear Case are aligned with those on the Motor Housing Assembly. - Fill the fluid reservoir at the back of the motor housing with 7 ml (0.24 fl.oz.) of 80W90 hypoid gear oil.
 Do not overfill.
 Wrap the filler plug with Teflon tape and install in the motor housing.
 Tighten to 5 to 10 ft-lb (6.8 to 13.6 Nm) of torque. - Wipe/clean the gasket surface on the rear of the Motor Housing.
 Position the Motor Inlet Cover Gasket (5) on the Motor Housing. - Set Inlet Cover (3) onto the Motor Housing making certain the punch marks on the Inlet Cover align with those on the Motor Housing.
-Take care not to disturb the alignment of the Inlet Cover Gasket when positioning the Inlet Cover. - Install the Motor Housing/Inlet Cover Cap Screws (1) and Lock washers (2).
-Tighten the Cap Screws to 25ft-lbs (34 Nm) of torque.
+Take care not to disturb the alignment of the Inlet Cover Gasket when positioning the Inlet Cover. - Install the Motor Housing/Inlet Cover Cap Screws (1) and Lockwashers (2).
+Tighten the Cap Screws to 25ft-lbs (34 N-m) of torque.